typedb/typedb-docs/09-query/01-match-clause.md

 [tab:end]
 </div>

-This matches instances of any attribute type whose value is `"some value"` and assigns each to variable `$x`.
+This matches instances of any attribute type whose value is `"like"` and assigns each to variable `$x`.

 #### Independent of owner
 We can match instances of attributes based on their value regardless of what concept type they belong to.